WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 ### Development Mode

-The **build** command in @wordpress/scripts runs in a production mode which shrinks the code down so it downloads faster, but makes it difficult to read.
-You can use the **start** command which runs a development mode that does not shrink the code, and additionally continues a running process to watch the source file for more changes and rebuilt as you develop.
+The **build** command in `@wordpress/scripts` runs in a "production" mode.
+This shrinks the code down so it downloads faster, but makes it difficult to read in the process.
+You can use the **start** command which runs a development mode that does not shrink the code, and additionally continues a running process to watch the source file for more changes and rebuild as you develop.

-The start command can be added to the same scripts section of `package.json`.
+The start command can be added to the same scripts section of `package.json`:

 ```json
   "scripts": {